 Look for providers that have an extensive knowledge base, 24/7 live chat support, and a ticketing system.
 There is no good time to take a break from security online, so having a customer support team that helps you in a timely manner is very important.

-Nowadays, premium VPN services go above and beyond to provide you with the best possible browsing experience.
+Nowadays, premium VPN services go above and beyond to provide you the best possible browsing experience.
 Long gone are the days when all a VPN did was encrypt your traffic and change your IP address.